Naturhistoriska/birdscanner/README.md

 ## Description

-The workflow will try to extract known genomic regions (based on multiple sequence alignments (user provided) and HMMs) from genome- (scaffold) files (aslo user provided).
-The approach taken is esentially a search with HMM's against a reference genome, with an extra step where an initial similarity search (using plast) is used to reduce the input data to hmm's and genomic regions having hits by the inital similarity search.
+The workflow will try to extract known genomic regions (based on multiple sequence alignments and HMMs) from genome files.
+The approach taken is essentially a search with HMM's against a reference genome, with an extra step where an initial similarity search (using plast) is used to reduce the input data to hmm's and genomic regions having hits by the initial similarity search.
+Both the known genomic regions (multiple nucleotide-sequence alignments in fasta format), and the genome files (fasta format, one or several scaffolds) must be provided by the user.

 ![Workflow](doc/workflow/Diagram1.png)